7h3730B/7hISSBot/README.md

 ## Features

-It has a hand full of commands + 3
+It has a handful of commands + 3
 <img src="https://raw.github.com/7h3730B/7hISSBot/master/images/help_cmd.png">
 7hISSBot can show you the current location of the ISS.
 <img src="https://raw.github.com/7h3730B/7hISSBot/master/images/iss_cmd.png">